44.1 kHz AIF FORMAT

 It has been a dream to create a library like this.
 Sonokinetic has put in their utmost best to produce this unique instrument.
 After a long production period we proudly present to you ‘Da Capo’.

 Multisampling orchestral instruments is the most coveted and demanded area in the sampling industry and we are very much aware of that.
 So we set out to build an instrument that matches up to the high quality standards composers and producers expect whilst trying not to overcomplicate the instrument.
 There are so many possible options and details with multisampling that the usability, accessibly and playability can easily become lost in a load of technical options.
-Therefore we decided to keep things as straightforward from a users perspective as possible.
+Therefore we decided to keep things as straightforward from a user perspective as possible.

 Da Capo enables legato playing in the most common areas of the orchestral setup.
 This legato offers you a unique chance to play Polyphonic section legato within the same instrument patch.
 Intelligent Polyphonic section legato provides realism without adding to the instrument’s complexity from a player’s view.